njbittner/battle-bros-pyarcade/README.md

 ## Installation
 If you already have arcade working, then this should work out of the box.
 I didn't use any non standard libraries.
-Or maybe I did.
-I'm too lazy to look.
-You'll figure it out, champ.

 ```
 python main.py